chrismccord/elixir_express/macros.md

 ```

 As you can see, Elixir code is represented by a hierarchy of three element tuples, containing an atom, metadata, and arguments.
 Having access to this simple structure in Elixir's own data-types allows for introspection and code generation techniques that are easy to write and a joy to consume.

-You have all the basic tools to create your first Elixir program.
-We'll be launching rockets, so buckle up!